inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/404-planning-evacuation-route.rst

 amount of time.

-Similarly, **shortest path** indicates the route that will allow a person to get from point A to point B with the least distance traveled.
+Similarly, **shortest path** indicates the route that will allow a person to get from point A to point B with the least distance travelled.
-In theory, this would be a straight line between point A and point B, but in reality this is impractical, because traveling in a straight lines means climbing hills and going around buildings and fences.
+In theory, this would be a straight line between point A and point B, but in reality this is impractical, because travelling in a straight line means climbing hills and going around buildings and fences.
 Of course this is why we use roads, and why we calculate fastest and shortest routes using roads.